Ryouh/Feats-Revisited/Feats.md

 ___
 Chaotic magic flows through you and twists your astral body.

-* You have advantage on Strength, Dexterity and Constitution saving throws against spells and other magical effects.
+* You have advantage on Strength and Constitution saving throws against spells and other magical effects.
 * Whenever you cast a spell of first level or higher there is a chance, that your chaotic magic twists the spell.
 Roll a percentile die, if the number rolled is equal to or less than the spell slot used to cast the Spell roll on the Wild Magic Table in the Players Handbook.

 \page <div class='pageNumber auto'></div>